ntop/PF_RING/doc/README.hugepages.md

 ```

 In order to make the hugepages available for use, Linux provides a
-RAM-based filesystem called "hugetlbfs" that have to be mount'ed with:
+RAM-based filesystem called "hugetlbfs" that have to be mounted with:

 ```
 mount -t hugetlbfs none /mnt/hugepages